f5devcentral/f5-agility-labs-nginx/docs/class12/module1/lab1/lab1.rst

    podman logs app

-The above command is asking podman to show logs for the container with the name of *app*, which we gave to our container when we started it.
+The above command is asking Podman to show logs for the container with the name of *app*, which we gave to our container when we started it.

 Your log output should look like: